Interview with Larry Ahern - Part 1 of 2 - From The Dig to The Curse of Monkey Island

 With Curse, almost all the animation was drawn on paper then scanned in in high-res and converted to vector art to be colored in a digital ink & paint system.
 So, vector files for the entire game that can be rendered at any resolution existed – I’m just not sure if we saved an archived all of that (and if so, where it would be), or if those files were just working versions that got tossed at the end.
 Admittedly, that would have been a lot of data to backup for 1996-7.

-Stay tuned for Part 2 of the interview, featuring the last years of Larry in Lucasarts, his ideas for the Full Throttle sequel and the work on Insecticide.
+Part 2 of the interview is here, featuring the last years of Larry in Lucasarts, his ideas for the Full Throttle sequel and the work on Insecticide.

 Thank you for reading.